bkeith-bch/adetfs-fitbit-tool/README.md

 token = REDCap project token
 url = REDCap project URL

-### activate_main.bat: You can get example of this file from the project homepage
+### activate_main.bat: You can download this file from the project homepage

 This file is for automation of the script.
 Automation will use the time delta between last extraction and last synctime.
 As a default the tool is meant to be run once a week.
 If run more seldom, make sure that all the data is being collected (Fitbit has rate limit of 150 queries per hour).